 Established in the 1980’s in response to a growing interest in the field of sleep medicine, the Specialty of Sleep Medicine at the University of Sydney has become a global leader in sleep medicine research, education and professional development.

 Committed to enhancing sleep research and education across the University and its affiliated hospitals and institutes, we bring together researchers from diverse disciplines across the University to conduct research in:

 Our rich history of achievement, mentorship and research has expanded this interdisciplinary field across the University.
-We have contributed to many advancements including:
+Our research has contributed to many advancements in clinical sleep medicine, including:

-A network of facilities supports the diverse research endeavours of the group.
-State-of-the-art sleep laboratories and supporting research infrastructure for adults and children, as well as a unique chronobiology and long-term monitoring facilty are available across the network of facilities.
+A network of facilities supports the diverse research endeavours of the specialty.
+State-of-the-art sleep laboratories and supporting research infrastructure for adults and children, as well as a unique chronobiology and long-term monitoring facility are available across our network of affiliated research centres.